lancedb/lancedb/docs/src/guides/tuning_retrievers/1_query_types.md

 ### Evaluation results on other datasets

 The hit-rate results can vary based on the dataset and the query type.
-Here are the hit-rate results for the same dataset using the same embedding function.
+Here are the hit-rate results for the other datasets using the same embedding function.

 * <b> SQuAD Dataset: </b>